skip to Main Content

 Aaqib Sohail, PhD

-Aaqib is a Postdoctoral Fellow who joined the lab in 2020 after completing his PhD at the Twincore Center for Experimental and Clinical Infection Research in Hannover, Germany, which was focused on use of a human lung tissue explant model for functional biomarker studies in the early phase of infections.
-His research interests include host-pathogen interactions, immunology and cell biology, vaccine development, and disease biomarkers and transcriptomics.
+Aaqib is a Research Scientist who joined the lab in 2020 after completing his Ph.D. at the Twincore Center for Experimental and Clinical Infection Research in Hannover, Germany.
+His doctoral research focused on the use of a human lung tissue explant model for functional biomarker studies during the early phase of infections.
+Additionally, he conducted investigations into the potential of itaconic acid as an anti-inflammatory drug and adjunct treatment for viral infections.
+Aaqib’s research interests revolve around studying respiratory immune responses, evaluating candidate biomarkers and therapies, and understanding their role in disease, with a particular emphasis on translational research.

 Bensko headshot